An energy-based summation-by-parts finite difference method for the wave equation in second order form: Discretization in higher space dimensions

 We note that the diagonal matrix $\mathbf{\Lambda}$ has one eigenvalue equal to zero.
-If we order the eigenvalues such that the first diagonal entry of $\mathbf{\Lambda}$ is zero, then we replace the first equation of \eqref{semi2D1t} by $(\wt{u}_1)_t=\wt{v}_1$.
+If we order the eigenvalues such that the first diagonal entry of $\mathbf{\Lambda}$ is zero, \reviii{then the first equation of \eqref{semi2D1t} is $(\wt{u}_1)_t=\wt{v}_1$.}

 In the same way, we can substitute the new variables $\wt{\bs{u}}$ and $\wt{\bs{v}}$ into \eqref{semi2D2} and obtain